valyalkin/local-helm/README.md

 # Local Helm Multi-Service Chart

-This is an umbrella Helm chart for managing multiple services in a local Kubernetes environment.
+This is an umbrella Helm chart for managing multiple services and databases in a local Kubernetes environment.

+## Included Components
+- Custom application services (example-svc)
+- PostgreSQL database (Bitnami chart)
+- Shared common templates for easy service creation

 ## Structure